 Account for household employment taxes, commonly known as nanny taxes, on your Schedule H tax form.
 Household employment taxes typically include Social Security, Medicare, and federal unemployment taxes (FUTA tax).

 For a detailed explanation of all required taxes, check out our guide to nanny and household employment taxes here.

 How & When To Fill Out the Schedule H

-Your Schedule H gets filed along with your regular Form 1040 US Individual Income Tax Return, so it will need to be filed by your regular tax deadline (April 15, 2021 for 2020 taxes) or, if you file an extension, by your extended tax deadline.
+Your Schedule H gets filed along with your regular Form 1040 US Individual Income Tax Return, so it will need to be filed by your regular tax deadline (April 15th) or, if you file an extension, by your extended tax deadline.
 Note, payments for taxes owed are still due by the original deadline, regardless of extensions.

 Here are your options for filling out Schedule H: